Mexico: Day of the Dead

-When does Day of The Dead take place?
+When IS THE Day of The Dead CELEBRATED?

-The belief, which dates back to the Aztecs, is that the gates of heaven open at midnight on the 31st of October allowing the spirits of all deceased children (angelitos) to reunite with their families for twenty four hours and then the spirits of the adults come down on the 2nd of November to enjoy the festivities prepared for them.
+The belief is that the gates of heaven open at midnight on 31st October allowing the spirits of all deceased children (angelitos) to reunite with their families for 24 hours and then the spirits of the adults descend on 2nd November to enjoy the festivities prepared for them.

-While customs tend to differ regionally, there are a few common rituals including:
+While customs differ regionally, there are a few common rituals including:

-Ofrendas are individual alters, commemorating a loved one by gathering items that their family associate with them - from small portions of their favourite foods and drinks, to candles, flowers, calaveras (decorated sugar skulls), and toys for children who have passed away. - Marigolds
+Ofrendas are individual altars, commemorating a loved one by gathering items that their family associate with them - from small portions of their favourite foods and drinks, to candles, flowers, calaveras (decorated sugar skulls), and toys for children who have passed away.

 These tasty creations are made using compressed sugar and water, and they’re often decorated in bright colours and personalised by the family with the name of their loved one.
 It’s another opportunity for the families to reflect upon the person that they are celebrating the life of.